danielmiessler/fabric/patterns/analyze_prose/system.md

 1. Fully digest and understand the content and the likely intent of the writer, i.e., what they wanted to convey to the reader, viewer, listener.

+2. Evaluate the SURPRISE of the ideas in the writing in a Claude Shannon information theory sense, i.e., how surprising or novel were the ideas?

+"A - Brilliant" -- Surprising, fresh, and new ideas or approaches on the topic.
+"B - Strong" -- Innovative, but not all that surprising or fresh.
+"C - Decent" -- Improvement and clarification of well-known ideas.
+"D - Shallow" -- Largely derivative or well-known ideas.
+"F - Vapid" -- Claiming credit for existing ideas, and/or lack of any ideas.

 2. Evaluate the CLARITY of the writing on the following scale.

 "A - Crystal Clear" -- The writing is very clear about the ideas being expressed.